leandromorera/speech-recognition-spanish/README.md

 #Please use the following dataset:
 https://www.kaggle.com/bryanpark/spanish-single-speaker-speech-dataset

-# En your dictionary must be represented the symbols of your transcription
+# In your dictionary must be represented symbols of your transcription
 # we advice to avoid Upercase leeters and accent also ñ.

 # for train: